How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Women often notice increased under-eye puffiness during menstruation, pregnancy, or menopause due to fluid retention triggered by hormonal shifts.

-Thyroid and eye bags are closely connected, as both hypothyroidism and hyperthyroidism can cause water retention around the eye area.
+Thyroid and eye bags are closely connected, as both hypothyroidism and hyperthyroidism can cause water retention around the eye area (as the research confirms).
 These hormonal fluctuations can make existing eye bags more prominent or create temporary swelling that wasn’t present before the hormonal changes began.

 Bags Under Eyes Stress: How Does Stress Contribute to Eye Puffiness?

 Stress contributes to eye puffiness by triggering the release of cortisol, the stress hormone.
-When the body responds to emotional or physical pressure, elevated cortisol levels cause water retention, including the delicate eye area, resulting in bags under the eyes.
+When the body responds to emotional or physical pressure, elevated cortisol levels can cause water retention, including in the delicate eye area, leading to bags under the eyes.

 Chronic stress can also disrupt sleep patterns, creating vicious cycles that worsen stress levels and eye bags!
-When constantly stressed, blood flow to the skin becomes compromised, leading to darker circles and more visible puffiness around your eyes.
+When constantly stressed, blood flow to the skin becomes compromised, resulting in darker circles and more pronounced puffiness around your eyes.

 Seasonal Allergies Puffy Eyes: Allergic Reactions, and Eye Swelling

-When allergens strike, your body releases histamine, which causes blood vessels to dilate and tissues to swell, particularly around your sensitive eye area.
+When allergens trigger an allergic reaction, your body releases histamine, which causes blood vessels to dilate and tissues to swell, particularly in the sensitive eye area.

 This allergic response can trigger intense itching that makes you rub your eyes, worsening the swelling.
-If your eye puffiness worsens during specific seasons, allergies might cause chronic eye puffiness problems.
+If your eye puffiness worsens during specific seasons, allergies may contribute to chronic eye puffiness issues.

 Lesser-Known Causes